jondashkyle/hardly-everything/README.md

 ## release
 - only open to first 100 signups
+- vito like intro page

 ## hello
 - q&a
 - ask people for a list of links
 - little description for each
   - each day
   - each week
   - each month
   - each century

 ## future
 - archive